ToeiRei/Keymaster/README.md

 ## Core Features

 - **Modern Interactive TUI:** A beautiful and responsive terminal UI built with `lipgloss`.
 Features a main dashboard, filterable lists, color-coded tables, and a consistent, professional design.
+- **Multi-Language Support:** The TUI is fully internationalized, with initial support for English and German.
 - **Centralized Management:** A single SQLite database (`keymaster.db`) acts as the source of truth for all public keys and account assignments.
 - **Agentless Deployment:** Uses standard SSH/SFTP to connect to hosts and manage `authorized_keys` files.
 No remote agents required.
 - **Safe Key Rotation:** Features a robust system key rotation mechanism.
 Old keys are retained to ensure you can always regain access to hosts that were offline during a rotation.